dotnet/docs-maui/docs/xaml/fundamentals/markup-extensions.md

 - You can define arrays in XAML using the `x:Array` markup extension.
 This markup extension has a required attribute named `Type` that indicates the type of the elements in the array.

 <!-- For more information about XAML markup extensions, see [](). -->

-> [!NOTE]
-> Markup extensions can have properties, but they are not set like XML attributes.
-In a markup extension, property settings are separated by commas, and no quotation marks appear within the curly braces.